HappyBavarian07/HappyBavarian07/README.md

 - 📫 How to reach me **HappyBavarian07#0285**

-- ⚡ Fun fact **I mainly program in Java, but can do a little something in the other Languages aswell**
+- ⚡ Fun fact **I mainly program in Java, but can do a little something in the other Languages aswell.
+I can also use the Java Discord JDA and i have experience in Machine Learning and Rocket League Bots and training Neural Networks.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">